 Instant Pot recipe

-- Add chopped tomato and spices and saute for another minute.
-This helps the spices bloom.
+- Add the chopped tomato and spices, then sauté to help the spices bloom.

 Stove top recipe